wu87988622/ohara/docs/src/custom_connector.rst

    ohara user.
 In order to distinguish the APIs between ohara and kafka, we add prefix "_" to all ohara methods and make them be abstract.

+.. _connector-source-start:

 _start(TaskSetting)
 ^^^^^^^^^^^^^^^^^^^

   After instantizing a connector, the first method called by worker is **start()**.
   You should initialize your connector in **start** method, since it has a input parameter **TaskSetting** carrying all settings, such as target topics, connector name and user-defined configs, from user.
 If you (connector developer) are a good friend of your connector user, you can get (and cast it to expected type) config, which is passed by connector user, from **TaskSetting**.
-For example, a connector user calls `Connector API <rest_interface.html#create-the-settings-of-connector>`__ to store a config k0-v0 (both of them are string type) for your connector, and then you can get v0 via TaskSetting.stringValue(“k0”).
+For example, a connector user calls :ref:`Connector API <rest-connector-create-settings>` to store a config k0-v0 (both of them are string type) for your connector, and then you can get v0 via TaskSetting.stringValue(“k0”).

 .. note::
    Don’t be afraid of throwing exception when you notice that input